-From 16 June Icelandair returns to France, offering flights to Paris from Iceland multiple times a week.
+Icelandair offers flights to Paris multiple times a week.

-Read all you need to know about Icelandair resuming flights to Paris this summer, including current restrictions.
+Read all you need to know about Icelandair flights to Paris, including the latest entry requirements and practical information.

 No other city can make you weak at the knees the way that Paris can.
 For art, food, romance, or fun, Paris is a city to savor and sigh over.
 Enjoy joie de vivre all year-round in a city that is a global center for art, fashion, gastronomy, and culture.